drivechain-project/docs/bip2-blind-merged-mining.md

 This section introduces a new type of transaction, which allows sidechain block creators to request, and pay for, a critical hash to be included in a specific block by mainchain miners.
 See [the Blind Merged Mining spec](http://www.truthcoin.info/blog/blind-merged-mining/).
 This txn allows miners to "sell" the act of mining a sidechain block.
 By taking advantage of this option, miners earn tx fees for mining sidechains...truly "for free".
 They do not even need to run sidechain nodes, and the tx-fees they earn are in mainchain BTC.
 As a result, sidechains affect all miners equally and do not affect the mining ecosystem.

 M8 will ultimately come in two versions.
-The second version will be specialized for use in the Lightning Network and must use the full 32-byte prevBlockHash (ironically, this larger transaction is likely to be off-chain and ultimately cheaper for the Bitcoin network to process).
-The first version of M8, in contrast, cannot be used inside the Lightning Network but only requires a few bytes (prevBlockRef) to maintain chain order.
-It is important to have both, because some side:nodes may be unwilling or unable to open a payment channel with each main:miner even though eventually it seems that the lightning version will be preferred.
+The second version will be specialized for use in the Lightning Network and must use the full 32-byte prevBlockHash (ironically, this larger transaction is cheaper for the Bitcoin network to process, as it is completely off-chain).
+The first version of M8, in contrast, cannot be used inside the Lightning Network, but is slightly more space-efficient (using the 2 prevBlockRef bytes to maintain chain order).
+It is important to make both options availiable to the user, because some side:nodes may be unwilling or unable to open a payment channels with each main:miner.
+However, in the long run we expect the lightning version to be preferred.

 #### Setup